nextcloud/documentation/admin_manual/configuration_database.rst

 Parameters
 ----------

-* **SQLite database**
+* **SQLite Database**

   If you decide to use a SQLite database make sure that you have installed and enabled the SQLite extension in PHP.
-The PHP configuration could look like this:
+The PHP configuration could look like
+  this:
   ::

     cat /etc/php5/conf.d/sqlite3.ini